The-Blockchain-Company/quibitous/doc/qcli/transaction.md

 qcli transaction make-transaction --help
 ```

-Let's use the following utxo as input and transfer 50 entropics to the destination address
+Let's use the following utxo as input and transfer 50 lovelaces to the destination address

 ## Input utxo